3 Days In Rome | A Perfect Family Itinerary In Italy

 Where To Stay In Rome

-A superb, well priced, family-friendly option located close to the Vatican City is the Hotel della Conciliazione.
+A superb, well-priced, family-friendly option close to the Vatican City is the Hotel della Conciliazione.
 This hotel has comfortable family rooms that sleep up to 5 people and has an excellent breakfast included in the price.

-If you are looking for a true budget option, the Two Ducks Hostel is located next to Central Station and while it is about as cheap as you will find, it is clean, comfortable and safe.
-You’ll find rooms that sleep up to 4 and although there is no restaurant, there are plenty of options nearby.
+If you are looking for a proper budget option, the Two Ducks Hostel is next to Central Station.
+While it is about as cheap as you will find, it is clean, comfortable, and safe.
+Rooms sleep up to 4, and although there is no restaurant, there are plenty of options nearby.

 Getting Around Rome

-With a little simple planning, navigating Rome’s bustling streets can be straightforward.
+Navigating Rome’s bustling streets can be straightforward with a little simple planning.
 Here are our top tips for getting around Rome efficiently and comfortably.

 Walking

 Walking is one of the best (and cheapest!) ways to explore Rome’s compact city centre.
 Most of the major attractions, such as the Colosseum, Roman Forum, and Trevi Fountain, are within walking distance of each other.
-We suggest putting on your comfortable shoes, collecting a city map and enjoying wandering the cobblestone streets and piazzas.
+We suggest wearing comfortable shoes, collecting a city map and enjoying wandering the cobblestone streets and piazzas.

 Public Transport